PavelAndonov00/YourBlog/README.md

 ## Description
 Your blog is a simple application for writing blogs.
-Users can register ,write blogs and see other people blogs.
+Users can register ,write blogs and see other people's blogs and like them.
-(For now) Using clodinary for upload images.
+Using clodinary for upload images.
+Real time comments may be implemented in future.

 ## Run client
 1. Open *client folder* in integrated terminal